We are immensely proud to have scientific papers published on four of our products.

 What's the big deal?

 When an article is published in an academic journal, it becomes part of the permanent scientific record.
 This is recognition that the testing has been carried out under controlled scientific conditions with little or no room for misinterpretation.
-It is confirmation that the research can be trusted.

 What is peer review?